Space I.

 Is there space for me at your table?
 In your life?

 In the space of an hour I could know you better.
-If you let me.
+If you'd let me.

 Space III.